haiphucnguyen/mycollab2/mycollab-app-premium/src/main/installer-resources/README.md

 **Bug Fixes**

-* Can not send email notification to the all members in the project
+* Can not send the email notification to all members in the project
-* Not display the permissions when edit the project member
+* Not display the permissions when editing the project member
 * Display the pretty time against the UTC timezone instead of the user timezone

 **Improvements & New Features**